JStonham/notes/README.md

 ## Generics

-Type safety add stability to your code by making more of your bugs detectable at compile-time, rather than waiting for things to go wrong at run-time.
+Type safety adds stability to your code by making more of your bugs detectable at compile-time, rather than waiting for things to go wrong at run-time.
 Generics allow type safety between classes in a 'of-a' relationship with each other.

 With Generics, you can set the generic type to be a non-primitive type e.g. Integer and then if you pass in a String you will get a compile-time error.